 About Indian simmer sauces: These amazing sauces are available in the Asian foods aisle of well-stocked supermarkets.
 Choose a dairy-free variety like Jalfrezi or Rogan Josh.
 Madras Curry is also usually dairy-free, and that’s your ideal choice if you want a spicier effect.

-Meatless meatballs: Feel free to make this recipes super quick and easy by using any of the amazing plant-based meatball brands available.
+Feel free to make this recipes super quick and easy by using any of the amazing plant-based meatball brands available.
 Some brands available to choose from: 365, Aldi’s, Beyond, Gardein, Green Cuisine, Lightlife, Morningstar, and Yves.
 There are likely other store brand as well.

-Complete the meal: Have plenty of rice, quinoa, or couscous ready to absorb the plentiful delectable sauce.
+What to serve with vegan coconut curry meatballs: Have plenty of rice, quinoa, or couscous ready to absorb the plentiful delectable sauce.
 A simply steamed green vegetable (broccoli or green beans are great with this) and/or a simple salad are all you need to round out the meal.

 Recipe adapted from Plant-Powered Protein: 125 Recipes for Using Today’s Amazing Meat Alternatives © 2020 by Nava Atlas.
 Reprinted by permission.
 Photographs by Hannah Kaminsky, BittersweetBlog.com.